 Dominion is a deck-building strategy game in which you and up to three other players attempt to become the greatest monarch in the land.
 Play it online for free or, if you get really into it, spring for a subscription to get all the expansions.

-Video chatting app Houseparty has four games, including trivia and a drawing game.
+Video chatting app Houseparty has several games, including trivia and a drawing game.
 You can chat with up to eight friends at a time and pop into any chat your friends have going.
 Of course, you should know that anyone you’re friends with can start a video chat with you whenever you’re in the app.
 You’ll want to make sure you’re decent before you open it.

 Jackbox offers fun, accessible multiplayer trivia, word, and other kinds of party games that you can join with your phone.
 One person can host, then everyone else can log into the game with a room code.
 Jackbox has a whole FAQ on how to best play its games while social distancing.
 (Or, just watch the video above.)